usnistgov/OOF2/README.md

 needs to be done.
 If it says it can't find oofcanvas, set the environment variable `PKG_CONFIG_PATH` to the location of `oofcanvas.pc`.
-For example, if OOFCanvas was installed into your home directory, the file will be in `~/lib/pgkconfig`, and after you run
+For example, if OOFCanvas was installed into your home directory, the file will be in `~/lib/pkgconfig`, and after you run

     % export PKG_CONFIG_PATH=~/lib/pkgconfig

-`pgk-config` will be able to find it.
+`pkg-config` will be able to find it.
 (The syntax for setting environment variables depends on what shell you're using.)

 ### 5. Configure